-This month, the Office of Civil Rights (OCR) announced the resolution of a student’s complaint of pregnancy discrimination at Salt Lake Community College.
+This month, the Office for Civil Rights (OCR) announced the resolution of a student’s complaint of pregnancy discrimination at Salt Lake Community College.
 After an independent investigation, the OCR found that the College “encouraged a pregnant student to drop a course because she was pregnant and did not engage in an interactive process” to provide “necessary academic services” throughout her pregnancy.
 The OCR also determined that the College did not “excuse her pregnancy-related absences” or allow her to submit work after those absences.

 The OCR also determined that the College violated Title IX by failing to “respond promptly and equitably” to the student’s complaint of pregnancy discrimination, “to determine appropriate special services” or “academic adjustments” with the student, and to excuse her absences “related to pregnancy” and provide opportunities to make up missed work.
 The College also violated Section 504 of the Rehabilitation Act by “failing to… consider whether her pregnancy caused a temporary disability requiring academic adjustments.”